Genivia/ugrep-indexer/README.md

     Searched 1317 files in 28 directories in 1.07 seconds with 8 threads: 1 matching (0.07593%)

-With indexing, searching only takes 0.109 seconds, which is 10 times faster, after unmounting `drive` and mounting again to clear FS cache for a fair
+With indexing, searching only takes 0.109 seconds, which is 10 times faster, after unmounting `drive` and mounting again to clear FS cache to see the effect of indexing:
-comparison:

     $ cd drive/ugrep
     $ ugrep --index -I -l 'std::chrono' --stats